BladeRunnerJS/brjs-site/docs/use/logging.md

 } );
 ```

-Calling `Log.configure` clears the state of the logger, so the levels, configuration and log
+Calling `Log.configure` clears the state of the logger so the levels, configuration and log
 destinations are all reset.

-If you want to modify the logging while in use you can use methods specifically for that:
+If you want to modify the logging while in use, you can use methods specifically for that:

 ```js
 var fell = require( 'fell' );